-This course gives students basic Japanese language skills needed in real-life situations for varying communicative purposes.
-Language activities provide practice in listening, speaking, reading and writing, and reinforce vocabulary, grammar and language functions.
-Students learn to read and write Hiragana, and to identify Katakana and select Kanji characters.
-Cultural aspects of Japan are also discussed to better understand the target language.
+This course provides students' basic Japanese language conversation, grammar, and useful expressions used in daily life situations.
+Speaking in Japanese and building vocabulary is emphasized in this course.
+Students will learn to read and write Hiragana and Katakana.
+Cultural aspects of Japan's society are also discussed to better understand the language and its people.

-- 1. Comprehend simple spoken conversations. - Communicate orally in a limited variety of everyday situations using basic Japanese. - 3.
-Comprehend short, simple sentences written in Japanese. - Identify and write Hiragana, and identify Katakana and 24 Kanji characters.
+- 1. Comprehend simple spoken conversations. - 2.
+Converse in simple Japanese language in a variety of everyday life situations.

+3. Read and write simple sentences written in Hiragana and Katakana.